Mk-ism/Mitm-attack/Readme.md

 > Step 9
 - Then enter the name of the public dns server and select yes.
 > Step 10
-- Then select the DNS provider as Google
+- Then select the DNS provider as Pihole or it will autodetect the pihole settings on your pi
 > Step 11
 - and lastly reboot your system.